 - Ordering, receipt and storage of COVID-19 vaccines.
-This includes a SOPs for receipt and storage of vaccines at 2°C-8°C
+This includes an SOP for receipt and storage of vaccines at 2°C-8°C

 - Transporting vaccines from their initial receiving site to a vaccination clinic or to domiciliary settings.
-This includes a SOP for using cool boxes to maintain the cold chain, and ensuring maximum journey times are not exceeded.
+This includes an SOP for using cool boxes to maintain the cold chain.

 - Preparation of each of the vaccines ready for administration, including control of expiry at room temperature.
 This includes a preparation SOP for each of the different vaccines.